-- a) Do not store or allow salt or equivalent to be stored on outside paved surfaces. - b) Minimize salt use by varying salt amounts relative to hazard potential. - c) Sweep excessive piles left by the spreader. - d) Watch forecast and adjust salt amounts when warm ups are expected the same day.
+- a) Do not store or allow salt or equivalent to be stored on outside paved surfaces.
+All salt or equivalent will be stored by the maintenance contractor at the contractors home office and will be brought into the site on an as needed basis. - b) Minimize salt use by varying salt amounts relative to hazard potential. - c) Sweep excessive piles left by the spreader. - d) Watch forecast and adjust salt amounts when warm-ups are expected the same day. - e) Snow removal and de-icing will occur on an as needed basis per weather conditions.